Manal-art-coder/Online-retail-Project/README.md

 🎯 **Business Questions Answered**

-In this project, we use SQL queries and Power BI visualizations to answer key business questions:
+In this project, I use SQL queries and Power BI visualizations to answer key business questions:

 🔹 Sales Performance Analysis